 One reader of "The Points Guy" got a $250 statement credit on their Chase Sapphire Reserve card, no questions asked.
 That same reader also got a 30,000 mile bonus on their American Express Delta Platinum card.

 This last example is actually one I want to stick on for a moment, because Mark shows the entire process and script that he uses for getting retention bonuses for his premium credit cards.
-What he also highlights is the amount of pushback that he gets from the American Express representative, which seems to be a common theme.
+What he also highlights is the amount of pushback that he gets from the American Express customer service representatives, which seems to be a common theme.

 In other examples across the web, American Express continually comes in as the pushiest issuer, and they're the ones that seem most hesitant to give you a retention bonus.
 However, their retention bonuses do seem to be the most lucrative in the market, especially when attempting to keep Amex Platinum Card clients as they seem to be the ones most worth keeping.

-When Should You Ask for a Retention Offer?
+When Should You Ask for a Retention Bonus Offer?

 There are a few instances of exactly when you should ask for a retention offer, both in the calendar year and in your general frame of mind.

 The first is if you truly are not getting the value you thought you would on your credit card.
 I know the thing to do now is churn credit cards to get the massive sign-up bonuses and then bounce away to a new one, but many of these cards do offer significant value via programs and points multipliers that you should be doing your research on prior to opening a card.
 However, if you're really not getting the value you thought you were going to, then asking for a retention offer can help sweeten the deal a little bit, and there's incentive for the card issuers to keep you around.

 The second is if the terms change on the card you originally signed up for.
 What do I mean by this?
 Well, my working theory on the deluge of retention bonus posts we've been seeing lately is that the bump in the annual fee for the American Express Platinum Card, along with odd changes to the features of the card and the general downgrade of the "Amex Offers" program, have led to many wanting to cancel their cards.
 A $150 annual fee increase isn't nothing, so a retention offer can be seen as a way to claw some value back from the card.